 A second contribution is methodological.
 Since the data are nonstationary we use the methodology of panel cointegration to test hypotheses regarding the determination of housing construction.
-Standard panel cointegration tests (Pedroni 2004) assume that the panel units are independent, which in the present context means that unobserved heterogeneity is regionally independent.
-There have been a number of attempts to introduce dependence into panel cointegration tests.
-For example, Pesaran (2006) has extended panel cointegration to the case in which the panel units are dependent because they share an unobserved common factor.
-We extend Pedroni's panel cointegration test statistics to the case in which the units in the panel are spatially dependent1.
+Standard panel cointegration tests (Pedroni, 2004) assume that the panel units are independent, which in the present context means that unobserved heterogeneity is regionally independent.
+There have been a number of attempts to introduce strong cross-section dependence into panel cointegration tests e.g. Banerjee and Carrion-i-Silvestre (2011).
+We extend Pedroni's panel cointegration test statistics to the case in which the units in the panel are spatially dependent and the cross-section dependence is therefore weak.
+This is the first study of housing supply which takes account of both nonstationarity and spatial dependence in the panel data.

-We also show that when the number of panel units is fixed, as it is in our empirical investigation, demand and supply schedules are identified without recourse to instrumental variables.
-Potential simultaneous equations bias that would arise in stationary data tends to vanish when the data are nonstationary and the model is panel-cointegrated.
+We show that when the number of panel units is fixed, as it is in spatial data, demand and supply schedules are identified without recourse to instrumental variables.
+Potential simultaneous equations bias that would arise in stationary data tends to vanish asymptotically when the data are nonstationary and when the model is panelcointegrated.
 This convenient feature results from the super-consistent property of OLS estimates of cointegrating vectors.
 We are thus able to obtain consistent estimates of the supply schedule for housing without taking into consideration how the demand for housing is determined.
 The same principles enable the consistent estimation of spatial spillovers without recourse to ML or IV as would be required had the data been stationary.

 We use regional panel data for Israel to test the model and to estimate spatial and national spillovers in housing construction.
-In previous work (Beenstock and Felsenstein 2010) on regional house prices we found that standard panel cointegration methods led to the rejection of the null hypothesis.
+In previous work (Beenstock and Felsenstein, 2010) on regional house prices we found that standard panel cointegration methods led to the rejection of the null hypothesis.
 However, spatial panel cointegration methods overturned this result.
 In the present paper we start by estimating a standard, non-spatial housing starts regression.
 Using spatial panel data we then test whether housing construction models are miss-specified if they omit spatial spillovers in housing construction.
 We also highlight the effect of spatial factors in the estimates of elasticity of supply for housing.

-2. Theory and Methodology
+2. Theory and methodology

-2.1 The Price Elasticity of Supply of Housing Construction
+2.1.
+The price elasticity of supply of housing construction